danielforgacs/JefVem/README.md

 - I left a few unused standard files, like docker compose files, .env, ... in the repo.
 Those come from my automated git repo initialiser bash func.
 (See my [.dotfiles repo](https://github.com/danielforgacs/.dotfiles))
 - The actual vending machine logic is tiny.
 I focused on a framework design that other programmers can use in their tools.
-- the test use some hardcoded values.
+- the tests use some hardcoded values.
 A configuarion update will break them.
 I wouldn't do that with actual code base.

 ### Git branches: